Srinidhi-06/Ayurvedic-vs-Conventional-Analysis/README.md

-# Ayurvedic-vs-Conventional-Analysis
+Ayurvedic-vs-Conventional-Analysis
 📌 Project Overview

 This project focuses on a comparative data science analysis between Ayurvedic medicine and Conventional (Allopathic) medicine.

-The key highlight of this work is that we created our own datasets manually and performed end-to-end data analytics to study effectiveness, public sentiment, and overall perception.
+The key highlight of this work is that:

+We created our own datasets manually

+Performed end-to-end data analytics

+Studied effectiveness, public sentiment, and overall perception

 Unlike typical projects that rely on ready-made datasets, this study is built entirely on real-world data collected from multiple platforms.